Musconetcong River water or watershed scenery in New Jersey

 Point Mountain TCA

-Stephens State Park and Hackettstown corridor
+Stephens State Park and Hackettstown area

 Useful upper/middle access context.